List of Anglo-Welsh wars

 This is an incomplete list of the wars and battles between the Anglo-Saxons who later formed into the Kingdom of England and the Britons (the pre-existing Brythonic population of Britain south of the Antonine Wall who came to be known later by the English as the Welsh), as well as the conflicts between the English and Welsh in subsequent centuries.
 The list begins after the Adventus Saxonum in c.
 AD 446 (when the Anglo-Saxons are said to have arrived in Britain) to the late Middle Ages when England annexed the whole of Wales in 1535.
 The list is not exhaustive but seeks to note the significant campaigns and the major battles.

 5th century

-Pagan Germanic tribes who have colonized parts of the eastern and southern coasts of Britannia attack the Britons, whom the Anglo-Saxons dub Wīelisċ (“Welsh; Briton; Roman; Celt”), in a series of immigrations and coordinated uprisings.
+Pagan Germanic tribes who colonized parts of the eastern and southern coasts of Britannia attacked the Britons, whom the Anglo-Saxons dubbed Wīelisċ (“Welsh; Briton; Roman; Celt”), in a series of immigrations and coordinated uprisings.
 Additional reinforcements from Old Saxony, Angeln, Flanders and Jutland make landings and mostly through treaty occupy large areas of eastern and south eastern Britain.